Chabam/real-world-haskell-exercises/exercises.md

 twice?

 ## Exercise #21
-1. The Chan type is implemented using MVars.
-Use MVars to develop a BoundedChan library.
+1. The Chan type is implemented using `MVars`.
+Use `MVars` to develop a `BoundedChan` library.
-Your newBoundedChan function should accept an Int parameter, limiting the num- ber of unread items that can be present in a BoundedChan at once.
+Your `newBoundedChan` function should accept an `Int` parameter, limiting the number of unread items that can be present in a `BoundedChan` at once.
-If this limit is hit, a call to your writeBoundedChan function must block until a reader uses readBoundedChan to consume a value.
+If this limit is hit, a call to your `writeBoundedChan` function must block until a reader uses readBoundedChan to consume a value.
-2. Although we’ve already mentioned the existence of the strict-concurrency pack- age in the Hackage repository, try developing your own, as a wrapper around the built-in MVar type.
+2. Although we’ve already mentioned the existence of the strict-concurrency pack- age in the `Hackage` repository, try developing your own, as a wrapper around the built-in `MVar` type.
 Following classic Haskell practice, make your library type safe, so that users cannot accidentally mix uses of strict and nonstrict MVars.

 ## Exercise #22
-1. It can be difficult to determine when to switch from parSort2 to sort.
+1. It can be difficult to determine when to switch from `parSort2` to sort.
 An alternative approach to the one we outline previously would be to decide based on the length of a sublist.
-Rewrite parList2 so that it switches to sort if the list contains more than some number of elements.
+Rewrite `parList2` so that it switches to sort if the list contains more than some number of elements.
 2. Measure the performance of the length-based approach and compare it with the depth approach.
 Which gives better performance results?